 Plan Ahead - Meet with an Academic Advisor.

 The earlier you plan and begin to create a draft contract the more likely you will be able to find a sponsor and be successful in developing your contract.
 Use an Activities Timeline to help you consider the amount of work you will need to do to earn the credit you are seeking.
-It is important to contact a potential sponsor and field supervisor atleast a full quarter in advance of the quarter you would like to do a contract and make sure there is no conflict of interest between you and the sponsor and/or field supervisor.
-At this point in time it is also important to check and see if your internship is employment related.
+It is important to contact a potential sponsor and field supervisor at least a full quarter in advance of the quarter you would like to do a contract and make sure there is no conflict of interest between you and the sponsor and/or field supervisor.
+At this point in time it is also important to check and see if your internship requires a verification of new learning.

 Negotiate and Get Feedback

 Once you have a commitment from a Field Supervisor and potential sponsor, you will negotiate specific learning objectives, learning activities, subcontractor support, academic support, evaluation, and appropriate award of credit.
 Also, as you develop your contract, be sure to review the Academic Deans' Review Criteria that the deans use to approve or not approve your contract prior to registration.
-Use the online contract process to share a draft contract to begin negotiation with your sponsor.
+Use the online contract process to share a draft contract to begin negotiation with your sponsor and field supervisor.

 When developing a contract both the student and sponsor should discuss use of technology with regard to working on the contract over the term.
 The faculty sponsor’s requirements for use of technology by the student must refer to technology that the college currently administers and supports.

 You must negotiate with an approved sponsor (a faculty or staff member) well in advance of the quarter for which you will be doing the activities of the contract.
 For example, if you want a contract for fall quarter, spring quarter is the time to negotiate.
 If you both agree to commit to the contract, that faculty or staff member becomes your sponsor.